nitanshuj/Scoring-Leads-for-an-Educational-Institution/README.md

 ----------------------------------------------------------------
 ----------------------------------------------------------------

-This was an assignment I completed as a part of my Post Graduate Diploma in Data Science from Upgrad & IIIT-Bangalore.
-The dataset and the Problem Statement was provided to me by Upgrad.

-Group Size - 2

 For documentation of this case study there were two things that I worked on -
 1) Summary
 2) Report